akauppi/GroundLevel-firebase-es/DEVS/Firebase libraries.md

 Firebase has quite many server and client side JavaScript libraries, and their life cycles, quality etc. differ from each other.

+Firebase seems to be wanting to clarify this and e.g. renamed `@firebase/testing` as `@firebase/rules-unit-testing` in Aug 2020, which does better convey its purpose.

 Here is a list of the ones we've come across (all authored by Firebase), to help one see their relevance - or lack thereof.